 Sarah is Hebrew name.
 So, it is common, and has been in use for thousands and thousands of years.
 It does not take long (for him) to find a dark haired girl named Sarah, who has a younger sibling, and who feels that she is treated unfairly by her step mother.
 In a fit of rage he kidnaps this other child and spirits it away to the fairy world.
 Perhaps this new Sarah dies in the quest to find the child, perhaps she wins her sibling back and flees.

 This is how Jareth becomes the goblin king.
 Every goblin in the goblin city is a child Jareth has stolen, who was not recovered by a Sarah...
 This is why he builds the maze.

-Read the rest of the BANANAS story over at Glamdamnit which also explains why says Hoggle responds to his introduction with Sarah in the movie with, “That’s what I figured."
+Read the rest of the BANANAS story over at Glamdamnit which also explains why Hoggle responds to his introduction to Sarah in the movie with, “That’s what I figured."
 BECAUSE THERE WERE MORE SARAHS!
 SO MANY SARAHS!